Fuchu Abandoned US Air Force Base

 The photo below shows the power (and signal amplifier) of those giant satellite dishes.
 The one at the bottom is probably the switch(es) used to trigger communications.
 But I may be wrong, of course, these are purely assumptions.

 In this place there are also two offices, with documents related to the parabolic dishes, consists of explanatory diagrams, logs.
 And there are also some manga to kill time.

 The waves were balanced and received in the troposphere (layer of the atmosphere with an average altitude of 11km) to avoid being limitation of the”visual field”.
 The communications center was part of “Japan Tropo Scatter System”.

 As a result, the system allows the radio communication through very few terminals between Okinawa and northern Japan.

 If you are interested in communication systems, the base of Misawa has a AN/FLR-9.
 It is a circular array of antennas capable of detecting HF communications that were taking place anywhere on the “Iron Horse” (name of the global network)!
 The FLR-9 is basically the secret backdoor for trojan horse during the Cold War, Fantastic!

-Amazing feeling of accomplishment: after Gunkanjima and Nara Dreamland, this has been the place that attracted me the most!
-During the day I really have doubted the possibility of this intruding, but now it is safely done.
 It’s time to go rest now, and maybe to find some more beautiful places for photography with less spiky wires and guards.
-In the meantime, I would love to know more about this military base, to see some old photos of satellite dishes, also to know the author and the history of graffiti!
+In the meantime, I would love to know more about this military base, like… who is the author of the graffiti 🙂